The 10 fastest players to reach 100 PL goals for one club: Shearer, Salah…

 The Egypt international has become a firm favourite at Anfield since arriving at the club from Roma in 2017 and has often helped his side convert one point into three.

-He’s won the Premier League golden boot twice and was named the division’s Player of the Season award for 2017-18 after an incredible 32 goals in 36 appearances.
+He’s won the Premier League golden boot twice and looks set for a third.
+He was also named the division’s Player of the Season award for 2017-18 after an incredible 32 goals in 36 appearances.

 4. Thierry Henry (Arsenal) – 160 games